v3ga/computer_history/README.md

 Car c’est bien une machine abstraite qu’Alan Turing a inventée pour expliquer la notion de « procédure mécanique » : on parle d’algorithme.
 Cette machine est la plus élémentaire possible destinée à mettre en œuvre ces mécanismes de calcul, numériques ou symboliques, comme le font notamment les ordinateurs.*

 ## Generative art pionneers
+* [New Tendencies](https://www.youtube.com/watch?v=uxAA9QtLrSo) 📽<br />*During the period 1961-1973, five international exhibitions were organized under the title New Tendencies in Zagreb, Croatia/Yugoslavia.
+They continued the development of ideas raised by Exat 51 during the 1950s, and formed part of the broader European post-informel art movement in the 1960s and 70s.*

 * [A longer history of generative art](https://www.rightclicksave.com/article/a-longer-history-of-generative-art)<br />*One of the world’s leading scholars of computer art, Nick Lambert, traces a history of generative aesthetics up to NFTs*
 * [When the artists met the algorist](https://www.rightclicksave.com/article/when-the-artists-met-the-algorist)<br />*After a pioneer of generative art reached out to RCS, the community jumped at the chance to talk to Roman Verostko*